Want the Best Heartburn Relief?!

 Conventional medication does nothing to address why the esophageal valve is being forced open: too many pathological microflora in the gut and the gas they cause.
 It simply reduces the amount of acidity in the stomach, so the leakage burns less when it rises into the esophagus.

 So, yes, in this scenario you risk getting worse and worse over time by never being able to get off your medication.

-You additionally risk exposing yourself to compromised digestion and malnutrition, as well as immune system dysfunction related to an overabundance of pathological intestinal microflora.
+You additionally risk exposing yourself to compromised digestion and malnutrition (see this post about the resulting vitamin B12 deficiencies!), as well as immune system dysfunction related to an overabundance of pathological intestinal microflora.